neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 Note that the path is not a JSON path.
 The syntax for the `path_elems` parameter is as follows:

 - `'key'`: Access a specific key in the JSON object.
-- ‘`array_index`‘: Access an element in a JSON array using its index.
+- '`array_index`': Access an element in a JSON array using its index.

 To navigate through the nested objects or array, you can chain these path components together.